sebastiangreger/kirby3-sendmentions/README.md

 # Kirby 3 Sendmentions

-The plugin attempts to send [Webmentions](https://www.w3.org/TR/webmention/) to all URLs linked from a page's content when it is saved with status "listed".
+The plugin can be set up to send [Webmentions](https://www.w3.org/TR/webmention/) to all URLs linked from a page's content.
 This notifies the receiving sites that they have been linked to, and allows them to display these, if desired.
 If the target site does not provide a webmention endpoint, sending a pingback is attempted instead.
-As an option, the plugin can also request all linked pages to be archived on archive.org (option disabled by default; see [Options](#saving-linked-pages-to-archiveorg) below).
+As an additional option, the plugin can also request all linked pages to be archived on archive.org (option disabled by default; see [Options](#saving-linked-pages-to-archiveorg) below).

 Most websites that receive webmentions will not only verify the link, but parse the source page in order to determine post title, author info etc. Therefore, using the appropriate microformat markup - [h-entry](https://indieweb.org/h-entry) for blog posts - in your templates is strongly recommended.

+> The defaults and settings parameters have changed significantly from previous versions (0.x, before June 2020).
+When updating to the most recent version, changes to blueprints and config settings are required; the most significant change is that the new version is off by default and has to be activated for specific templates, to ensure better control over data flows.

 *NB.
 This plugin only covers outgoing webmentions (notifying other websites linked in your content).
 Receiving webmentions from other sites and displaying them in page templates requires a separate solution, such as [Kirby 3 Commentions](https://github.com/sebastiangreger/kirby3-commentions).*